Bladetrain3r/Magic-Launcher/FAQ.md

 sudo apt install python3-pil
 ```

+## Where are the logs?
+You can find the logs in <your home folder>/.config/launcher/launcher.log.
+Debug logging can be enabled by setting the MLENV environment variable to "dev".

 ## Why can't I resize the window?
 To keep things simple I kept things fixed, it's also targeted at running on lower spec machines or smaller screens.
 In future I plan to add proper window scaling with dynamic grid size, and options for rearranging shortcuts that don't involve editing text files or onerous duplicate/delete sequences.